nirajmahajan/Visualising-CNNs/README.md

 ## Datasets used

-I have used several datasets for this project:
+We have used several datasets for this project:

 1. [CIFAR10 [3]](https://www.cs.toronto.edu/~kriz/cifar.html)
 2. [CIFAR100 [3]](https://www.cs.toronto.edu/~kriz/cifar.html)